Operation Askari: Battle of Quiteve

-The objective for the towns of Quiteve and Mulondo was to conduct a probe of the towns defence's by ground forces, attacking it with artillery and aircraft, in doing so intimidating the FAPLA forces into fleeing the town.
+The objective for the towns of Quiteve and Mulondo was to conduct a probe of the town's defences by ground forces, attacking it with artillery and aircraft, in doing so intimidating the FAPLA forces into fleeing the town.
 Task Force X-Ray left Xangongo on 11 December with its first target at Quiteve taken on 12 December without much fighting as FAPLA had fled the town.

 Two FAPLA tanks had been dispatched south from Mulondo towards Quiteve but were attacked by SAAF Mirages destroying one, while the other retreated.
 Task Force X-Ray then moved south west to Cahama.

 Battle of Mulondo

 After an advance by FAPLA infantry and tanks from Mulondo had been stopped by a SAAF air attack, a smaller SADF force called Combat Team Tango, was sent forward with artillery to the area around the town of Mulondo with the same objective that had been achieved with Quiteve.
 From around 16 December until around 15 January 1984, the SADF plan called for action to force FAPLA's 19th Brigade to withdraw from the area and position UNITA troops in their place.

 During this phase, FAPLA used their own reconnaissance to track the small SADF force and were successful in attacking the South Africans with artillery, forcing the South Africans to withdraw frequently.
 This forced the SAAF to conduct air missions against this town, drawing away missions that were to be utilised against Cahama and Cuvelai.
 In one of these attacks on 23 December, an Impala strike aircraft was struck and damaged by a SA-9 surface-to-air missile but safely returned to its base at Ongiva.

 The plan to take Mulondo failed and by the early January, a political decision had been made to end this part of Operation Askari.
 FAPLA's 19th Brigade maintained their nerve and stayed in place.